 When I first moved to Italy, people were constantly stealing from me – my wallet from my purse, money from my coat pocket, countless phones from my backpack.
 Last week, I was on a city bus in Milan and I foolishly had my small wallet in the outside pocket of my backpack.
-I knew not to do this – SUPER easy way for someone to steal your stuff.
+I knew not to do this – SUPER easy way for someone to steal your stuff – easy pickings for pickpockets.
 In fact, I had just told hubby I would never put anything important in that pocket because it was too easy to steal stuff from.
 Anyway – I did it, and on the bus, I could feel a man bumping up against me, I tried to get away from him and got off at the next stop.
 He followed me and got off too.
 I immediately checked my backpack and realized my wallet was gone.
 I started chasing after this guy – and I guess I must have looked like a crazed, insane, scary woman because this guy stopped, turned around and returned my wallet.
 Ha, ha, ha!
 What kind of thief does that?
 Clearly he could have outrun me.
 I am a small girl and had my 4 inch heels on.
 I felt very empowered and also scared after that event, but it also got me thinking about safety in Italy.
 So here are some points to keep in mind when traveling in Italy. *Note this is coming from an American perspective.

 Violent crimes such as assaults, rapes and murders are much more rare in Italy relative to the United States.
 According to The United Nations Office on Drugs and Crime, in 2012, the murder rate per 100,000 citizens in the US was 4.7.
 That is 14,827 murders.
 Whereas in Italy, it was .9 or 530 murders.
 For rapes in 2010, the number was 27.3 and in Italy 7.6.
 I think those numbers speak for themselves.